Mahdi-Alizadeh96/rust-activities/README.md

 - Tickets can be Backstage, Vip, and Standard
 - Backstage and Vip tickets include the ticket holder's name
 - All tickets include the price

+### Activity 16 - Option

+- Print out the details of a student's locker assignment
+- Lockers use numbers and are optional for students